Harvard-Neutrino/SIREN/README.md

 the core and loaded bundled dependencies belong to the installed wheel, and exercises native sampling plus plain/gzip HepMC3 round trips.
 Build with `SIREN_REQUIRE_HEPMC3=ON` for this acceptance check; cibuildwheel sets it explicitly.

-Also check a standalone installation on the loader search path:
+#### Optional competing-library diagnostic

+After the clean acceptance check passes, use the following command to diagnose conflicting libraries in an existing native installation:

 ```bash
 python /path/to/test_hepmc3_wheel.py --standalone-library /native/prefix/lib/libSIREN.dylib